hirrolot/hirrolot.github.io/content/whats-the-point-of-the-c-preprocessor-actually.md

 We can do it in C too. _Take a look at the preprocessor_.

+## Macros to the rescue!

-Perhaps the reason we still do not is that C macros can only work with individual items but cannot operate on sequences of items.
-Put it simply, macros cannot loop, and macros cannot recurse.
-Therefore, we cannot generate something from a series of functions comprising some software interface, and we cannot generate something from a series of variants comprising some tagged union.
+In C, the only way to do metaprogramming is to use macros.
+Perhaps the reason we could not reify such abstractions as tagged unions till this moment is that C macros can only work with individual items but cannot operate on sequences thereof; put it simply, macros cannot loop or recurse.
+Therefore, without loops or recursion at our disposal, we could not generate something from a series of functions comprising some software interface, or from a series of variants comprising some tagged union.
 But we can enrich the preprocessor in such a way that it becomes possible.
 Read on.

 [Metalang99] is the solution I came up with.